 Possible Symptoms of a Stomach Ulcer

-What is a peptic, or stomach ulcer?
+What’s a peptic, or stomach ulcer?

 Stomach ulcers occur quite frequently.
-They can appear thanks to your lifestyle not being as healthy as it should be, and problems arise when a sore forms on the mucus lining of your stomach or the upper part of your small intestine (also known as the duodenum).
+They can appear thanks to your lifestyle not being as healthy as it should be.
+And problems arise when a sore forms on the mucus lining of your stomach or the upper part of your small intestine (also known as the duodenum).

 It might also surprise you to know that according to the statistics, nearly 20% of the world’s population suffers from this problem.
-You need to be careful, because if left untreated stomach ulcers can lead to more serious complications.
+You need to be careful, because if left untreated, stomach ulcers can lead to more serious complications.

 What causes a stomach ulcer?

 The most common cause of stomach ulcers is an infection caused by the bacterium Helicobacter pylori.
 It’s true that when you normally think about an ulcer, you might immediately associate it with stress and the metabolic changes that alter the levels of cortisol in your body, which can lead to digestive problems.

 - Do you take ibuprofen on a regular basis for pain?
 If you do, be careful, because long-term consumption of large amounts of ibuprofen can alter your body’s secretion of stomach acids and lead to ulcers.